 How to connect - FAQs

-When the online application is submitted, you will receive an email response that indicates your 'next steps'.
-These will be tailored to your specific application.
+When the online request is submitted, you will receive an email response that indicates your 'next steps'.
+These will be tailored to your specific request.

 View information on the steps to take when designing the electricity supply to your new commercial property.
 Our key message is "please talk to us early".

-An application for standard residential connection capacity, where you will be connecting to our existing network at your boundary, can take up to 20 working days to approve from the date of being assigned a contract manager.
-If high levels of applications are being received, it may take up to 25 working days to assess your application.
+A request for standard residential connection capacity, where you will be connecting to our existing network at your boundary, can take up to 35 working days to approve from the date of being assigned a contract manager.

 For larger projects, it may take several months to connect your property to our electricity network.
 Connections usually can't happen immediately because some electrical equipment takes a while to design, tender, build or source.

-We will work with you to get power on as quickly as we can, given the scale of the Christchurch rebuild.
+We will work with you to get power on as quickly as we can.

-Please apply early and don't leave it to the last minute.
+Please make your request early and don't leave it to the last minute.

 Orion provides the poles, power lines, underground cables and other electrical equipment necessary to deliver electricity to the network connection point.